pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 sin(\theta)
 \end{bmatrix}
 $$
-The result function $p(\theta)$ will describe _an ellipse_.
-In the special case where the 2 column vectors of the jacobian (i.e. the X- and Y-axis derivatives) are perpendicular and have the same length, the result is still just a (potentially scaled) circle.
+The resulting function $p(\theta)$ will describe _an ellipse_, where the 2 column vectors of the jacobian (i.e. the X- and Y-axis derivatives) are on the perimeter of the ellipse.
+In the special case where the column vectors are perpendicular and have the same length, the result is still just a (potentially scaled) circle.
 When the column vectors are perpendicular, but have different length, the result is an ellipse where the column vectors are the [semi-major and semi-minor axes](https://en.wikipedia.org/wiki/Semi-major_and_semi-minor_axes) of the ellipse.
 If vectors are not perpendicular, this doesn't apply.

 That explains the first part of the paragraph, so what is the "proper orthogonal Jacobian matrix" about?
-When the column vectors of the jacobian are not perpendicular, the jacobian does not form an orthogonal basis - shapes will sheared transformed using it.
+When the column vectors of the jacobian are not perpendicular, the jacobian does not form an orthogonal basis - shapes transformed by the jacobian will be [sheared](https://en.wikipedia.org/wiki/Shear_mapping).
 Recall that calculation of mipmap level involves involves calculating 2 lengths - in our software implementation from earlier, this was done like so:
 ```glsl
 float lengthX = sqrt(du_dx*du_dx + dv_dx*dv_dx);
 float lengthY = sqrt(du_dy*du_dy + dv_dy*dv_dy);
 ```
-When the column vectors are perpendicular, this is essentially calculating the distance to the furthest point on the periphery of an ellipse whose semi-major and semi-minor axes are given by the column vectors That's exactly what we want for mipmapping - larger footprint means larger length, and thus higher mip level.
-However, when the column vectors are not perpendicular, the shearing breaks this distance metric.
-We need to manually correct for this, by calculating the distance in a difference coordinate system.
+When the column vectors of the jacobian are perpendicular, this code calculates the distance to the furthest point on the perimeter of an ellipse whose semi-major and semi-minor axes are given by the column vectors.
+You can think of this as measuring how 'stretched' the ellipse is, along whichever axis is most stretched.
+That's exactly what we want for mipmapping - the more stretched the elliptical foot print, the more aliasing we will have, and the higher mipmap level we need.
+However, when the column vectors are not perpendicular, the shearing breaks this stretch metric.
+We need to manually correct for this, by calculating the metric in a difference coordinate system.
 To do this, we need to _diagonalize_ the ellipse.

 Diagonalizing an ellipse means to find a coordinate system in which the ellipse is aligned with the axes.
 In particular, the major and minor axes should be aligned with X and Y axis of the coordinate system.
-This eliminates the shearing, and allows the distance metric to work properly.
+This eliminates the shearing, and allows us to calculate the stretch metric properly.
+> Note: For the curious reader, this 'diagonalization' is closely related to [matrix diagonalization](https://en.wikipedia.org/wiki/Diagonalizable_matrix#Diagonalization), which decomposes a matrix into its [eigenvectors and eigenvalues](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors).
+In fact, ellipses can be represented as a 2x2 matrix whose eigenvectors give the direction of the major and minor semi-axes, and whose eigenvalues are related to the length of the axes.

 The next few paragraphs of the DirectX 11 spec describe an algorithm for performing this diagonalization, taken from [Heckbert 89](https://www2.eecs.berkeley.edu/Pubs/TechRpts/1989/CSD-89-516.pdf).
 The details of this algorithm are not so important, so I won't describe them.
-Instead, to build intuition, I have implemented the algorithm in a graphic calculator, which lets us clearly see what is going:
+Instead, to build intuition, I have implemented the algorithm in a graphing calculator, which lets us clearly see what is going:
 ![[Pasted image 20250509173124.png]]
 > Note: You can play with this an interactive demo [here](https://www.geogebra.org/classic/msau3zqx).

-The image shows an example of the ellipse corresponding to a case where the X- and Y-axis (labelled $d_x$, $d_y$) derivatives are not perpendicular, resulting in a transformation with shearing.
+The image shows an elliptical footprint corresponding to a case where the X- and Y-axis derivatives (labelled $d_x$, $d_y$) are not perpendicular.
+Notice how their length no longer describes the stretch of the ellipse.
 The outputs of the algorithm (labelled $n_x$, $n_y$) are set of new basis vectors describing the transformation to a coordinate space in which the ellipse is axis-aligned.
-In other words, these new basis vectors are the column vectors of our "proper orthogonal Jacobian matrix".
+These new basis vectors are the column vectors of our "proper orthogonal Jacobian matrix".
+This new jacobian describes almost the same mapping as the original one, and would produce the exact same ellipse as the original when used to transform the unit circle.
+The only difference is the rotation of the basis vectors.

 This visualization also shows why the DirectX spec provides a bunch of corner cases where the diagonalization should not be applied:
 >The following caveats also apply: